Splitties/refreshVersions/docs/index.md

 - gradle refreshVersions works with **an opt-in mechanism.** It only manages dependencies where the version is set to be a placeholder, more specifically the underscore `_`, which, akin to Kotlin, here means that the version is not used, being instead set in the `versions.properties` file.
 - gradle refreshVersions has a system of **[rules]({{link.master}}/plugins/dependencies/src/main/resources/refreshVersions-rules)** that here, allows to set all Retrofit dependencies with the same version key `version.retrofit` , keeping things DRY.

-## Auto-magically look up for updates
+## Look up for updates automatically

 With this infrastructure being in place, the major feature of **gradle refreshVersions** is like its name suggests: **It will look up for all available updates of the dependencies used in the project.**